-Ongoing sales of digital reading devices and some new accounts helped to increase the volume and value of books sold in various electronic formats.
+After an increase from 2011, the volume and value of books sold in various electronic formats levelled off.
 NewSouth Books marketed and sold titles published by the company and managed e-book lists for several external publishers.
-Sales channels include Apple, Amazon, Overdrive, Kobo, Ebooks Corporation, Wheelers, JB HiFi, ReadHowYouWant, ebrary/Proquest, NetLibrary, Copia, Questia Media and Knovel/Elsevier.
+Top sales channels are Apple, Amazon, Proquest/ebrary, Overdrive, ReadHowYouWant, Elsevier/Knovel and Kobo.
 Additional e-book sales in the USA and Canada were made by the company's American distributor Independent Publishers Group.